Mighty Magnesium: Are You Getting Enough?

 How much magnesium you need will depend on how much you already get from your food, but there’s a really good chance that you aren’t meeting your daily requirements.5 Most adults need between 300 mg to 400 mg of magnesium per day.
 But keep in mind that we only absorb 30% to 40% of the dietary magnesium we consume.5 Also, our bodies use up more magnesium when we are stressed.1 That can make maintaining healthy magnesium levels even more tricky.

 If you’re like most people, you probably don’t eat enough magnesium-rich foods every single day to meet your needs, and even if you do eat a lot of foods high in magnesium, you may not absorb as much of it as you need.5

 Most experts agree that you should get the majority of your nutrients from food sources when you can, but that isn’t always possible or practical.
 That’s when magnesium supplements can help fill that nutritional gap.

 Magnesium powder drinks are a quick and convenient way to replenish your body’s magnesium stores and get the benefits of magnesium, including relaxation, mood support and stress relief.
 Powdered magnesium supplements also give you ultimate flexibility when it comes to customizing your magnesium dosage.

-Magnesium powders are usually mixed with water or juice to make a magnesium drink, and this is such a great way to take magnesium supplements because our bodies absorb liquids quickly.
-It’s also less work for your digestive system than tablets since it’s already dissolved before you drink it.
+Magnesium powders are usually mixed with water or juice to make a magnesium drink.
+This is a great way to take magnesium supplements because our bodies absorb liquids quickly.
+It’s also less work for your digestive system since it’s already dissolved before you drink it.